Vill99/inventory_parser/README.md

 ### parse_spell_mules.py
 This script will print out a list of all the spells in the inventories and their counts.
 Then it will sort them by class and print out each classes spells.

-### spell_checker.py
-This script will check a character's spellbook and list the missing spells.